Vehicles and Parking

 - Parking permits are not transferable.
 Usage of a permit is only authorized for the original purchaser and their registered vehicle.

-- After three unpaid violations, vehicles will be booted or towed at the owner’s expense.
+- After (2) unpaid violations, vehicles may be booted or towed at the owner’s expense.
 Permit holders with excessive unpaid tickets are subject to booting and towing and may lose their College parking privileges.

 - Students with unpaid parking tickets are subject to holds being placed on their records, transcripts, grades, and/or diplomas.